the-t-in-rtf/ul-api/docs/apidocs.md

          }
          ```

- ## `GET /api/updates/{?sources,updated,statuses,offset,limit}`
+ ## `GET /api/updates/{?sources,updated,status,offset,limit}`

 Return a list of unified products that contain newer information than the record provided by the given sources.

  + Parameters
      + `sources` (required, string) ...
 Only display products from the specified sources.
      + `updatedSince` (optional, string) ...
-Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only unified products updated at or after this time are included in the comparison.
+Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only unified product records updated at or after this time are included in the comparison.
-     + `statuses` (optional, string) ...
-The unified record statuses to return (defaults to everything but 'deleted' products).
-Can be repeated to include multiple statuses.
+     + `status` (optional, string) ...
+The product status(es) to return (defaults to everything but 'deleted' products).
+For a single value, you can supply a string.
+For multiple values, you must supply an array.
      + `offset` (optional, string) ...
 The number of products to skip in the list of results.
 Used for pagination.
      + `limit` (optional, string) ...
 The number of products to return.
 Used for pagination.
 Set to `-1` to return all products.
 Defaults to `-1`